WDI-HK-8/AreYouTrainingRight/README.md

 Bower dependancy management

 ### Design approach
 From an asthetic point of view, the app contains simple one page structure with clearly defined sections.
-The UI is simple and intuitive, requiring minimal instruction with buttons to advanced clearly visible and labeled.
+The UI is simple and intuitive, requiring minimal instruction with buttons to advance clearly visible and labeled.

 The app will first ask the user what their primary fitness goal is.
 Based off which button they press, this will modify the values of the different forms of training the the hash, based on on its effectiveness in acheiving the goal.